isa-group/ppinat/README.md

 Note that to execute ppinat you need at least a version of Python >= 3.6

 You also need to download the [pytorch pre-trained model for the parser](https://www.mediafire.com/file/phpx38n1ihc8lcg/pytorch_model.bin/file) (it is not included because of its size).
-It should be included into the `ppinat/PPIBot model` folder.
+It should be included into the `ppinat/models/GeneralClassifier` folder.

 ## Execution